thiagofogaca25/thiagofogaca25/README.md

 Thiago Fogaça de Almeida
 About Me
 Hello!
-My name is Thiago Fogaça de Almeida, and I'm a technology and software development enthusiast.
+My name is Thiago Fogaça, and I'm a technology and software development enthusiast.
 I am 21 years old and currently reside in Itu, Brazil.

 I have interests in various areas of technology, including:

-Back-end
+Data analyst
-Front-end
+Web Development
 Information security
 Databases
 API development